‘Cold, miserable rain’ on its way to Seattle, with snow likely in the mountains and Bellingham area

 The rain is expected to move into the region on Tuesday and gain momentum Tuesday afternoon and evening, he said.

 For those at higher elevations, there’s a winter storm warning in the Cascades from Snohomish County southward and a winter storm advisory north of Snohomish County.
-In Whatcom County, residents could see up to three inches of snow accumulation, according to the weather service.
+In Whatcom County, residents could see up to 3 inches of snow accumulation, according to the weather service.

 The cold, chilly, below-average temperatures will stick around for at least the rest of the week, with another system moving in Friday and Saturday.